rmcelreath/rethinking/README.md

 ## Information criteria

 Both ``map`` and ``map2stan`` provide DIC and WAIC.
 Well, in most cases they do.
 In truth, both tools are flexible enough that you can specify models for which neither DIC nor WAIC can be correctly calculated.
 But for ordinary GLMs and GLMMs, it works.
 See the R help ``?WAIC``.
 A convenience function ``compare`` summarizes information criteria comparisons, including standard errors for WAIC.

+`ulam` supports WAIC calculation with the optional `log_lik=TRUE` argument, which returns the kind of log-likelihood vector needed by the `loo` package.

 ``ensemble`` computes ``link`` and ``sim`` output for an ensemble of models, each weighted by its Akaike weight, as computed from WAIC.